avikdelta/Topic_search/README.md

 Avik Ray, Joe Neeman, Sujay Sanghavi and Sanjay Shakkottai, “The Search Problem in Mixture Models”, Journal of Machine Learning Research (JMLR), vol. 18, no. 206, pp. 1-61, April 2018. (http://www.jmlr.org/papers/volume18/16-483/16-483.pdf)

-Please, cite the above paper if using the code.
+Please cite the above paper if you are using the code.

 Copyright (C) 2016 Avik Ray